-Our partnership with Plaid allows clients who have an existing account with Plaid to integrate with VoPay and take advantage of Intelligent EFT / ACH (iQ11).
+Our partnership with Plaid allows clients who have an existing account with Plaid to integrate with VoPay and take advantage of our open finance payment service.
 You can learn more here.
 With the VoPay API, users can initiate payments via EFT / ACH through a single implementation.
 VoPay’s solution supports the full cycle of money movement for growing businesses including payment initiation, approvals, monitoring, and reconciliation.
 As part of the integration, VoPay customers can utilize Plaid’s APIs for real time payment initiation.

 In order to enable this integration you must configure your Plaid API and be aware of your:

 Plaid should provide you with your own Plaid Client ID, Public Key and Plaid Secret Key that uniquely defines your Plaid Integration.
 Once your VoPay account has been configured to use Plaid, you will be able to make API calls using a Plaid Public Token and Plaid Account ID instead of the bank account and institution numbers.